 - Work email systems typically have a file attachment size limit.
-If an employee wants to send a large file, and their work email system won’t support it, employees feel justified in using their personal email accounts to send large files.
+If an employee wants to email clients a large file, and their work email system won’t support it, employees feel justified in using their personal email accounts to send large files.

 - BYOD (“Bring Your Own Device”) is allowed at their organization, so they use their own system for both work and personal email.
 The line blurs separating the two.

-- They don’t have access to the organization’s network from home, so they email documents to their personal email account to work on after hours.
+- They don’t have access to the organization’s network/email service from home, so they email documents to their personal email account to work on after hours.

 - In general, it’s just more convenient to use their personal email account.